 The tour begins at the old Bush Telegraph building which was the Telegraph and Post Office and explains how Cardwell was founded in 1864 as the first port in North Queensland.
 Over in the Courthouse visitors can gain an understanding of the old judicial system.
 Several interesting items are on display including the original straight-jackets used in Tully to restrain the more energetic offenders.
 The old lock-up building was still in use during the1980s at the Cardwell Police Station.
 The final building is the old Shire Hall which the community used for a multitude of purposes included balls and other formal social events.

-The tour concludes on the balcony of the Visitor Information Centre where visitors can enjoy one of the best views in North Queensland overlooking Hinchinbrook Island, Gould Island and the Family Islands.
+The tour concludes on the balcony of the Visitor Information Centre where visitors can enjoy a complementary Devonshire Tea while taking in one of the best views in North Queensland overlooking Hinchinbrook Island, Gould Island and the Family Islands

 The Mission Beach Markets are local community markets run by Rotary Mission Beach.
 The Mission Beac…Information